black man working behind a desk at a laptop - responsible person in EU cosmetics

 h) the framework formulation enabling prompt and appropriate medical treatment to be provided in the event of impairment of health.

-Responsible person and obligations related to the P.I.F.
+EU Responsible person services and obligations related to the P.I.F.

 The RP’s Crucial Role in Cosmetic Safety Reports